 LTL, or less-than-load, is a shipping method that involves using only a portion of a truck’s available space.
-Those companies who choose less-than-load trucking pay only for the space they use and the distance the product needs to travel.
+Those companies who choose LTL trucking pay only for the space they use and the distance the product needs to travel.

 Are you wondering if your company can benefit from LTL?